Callinstr. 38, room 17

 +49 511 762-17073

 Jonas joined the group as PhD student in December 2016.
-He wrote his master thesis in the group led by Prof. Benno Willke and built a laser power stabilization for the AEI 10m Prototype.
+Before, he wrote his master thesis in the group from Prof. Benno Willke and built a laser power stabilization for the AEI 10m Prototype.
 He published the results of his thesis in Optics Letters.
 [Jonas Junker, Patrick Oppermann, and Benno Willke, Opt.
 Lett.
 42, 755-758 (2017)]